exercism/rust/exercises/practice/parallel-letter-frequency/.docs/instructions.md

 # Instructions

-Count the frequency of letters in texts using parallel computation.
+Count the frequency of letters in texts, ignoring case sensitivity using parallel computation.

 Parallelism is about doing things in parallel that can also be done sequentially.
 A common example is counting the frequency of letters.